-Sacred medicines and divine protection are central to the belief of the BaKongo peoples (Democratic Republic of Congo).
-The BaKongo believe that the great god, Ne Kongo, brought the first sacred medicine (or nkisi) down from heaven in an earthenware vessel set upon three stones or termite mounds.
+Sacred medicines and divine protection are central to the belief of the Kongo peoples (Democratic Republic of Congo).
+The Kongo believe that the great god, Ne Kongo, brought the first sacred medicine (or nkisi) down from heaven in an earthenware vessel set upon three stones or termite mounds.

 A fascinating example of a nkisi can be found in a power figure called nkisi nkondi.
 A nkisi nkondi can act as an oath taking image which is used to resolve verbal disputes or lawsuits (mambu) as well as an avenger (the term nkondi means ‘hunter’) or guardian if sorcery or any form of evil has been committed.

 The insertions are driven into the figure by the nganga and represent the mambu and the type or degree of severity of an issue can be suggested through the material itself.
-A peg may refer to a matter being ‘settled’ whereas a nail, deeply inserted may represent a more serious offense such as murder.
+A peg may refer to a matter being ‘settled’ whereas a nail, deeply inserted, may represent a more serious offense such as murder.
 Prior to insertion, opposing parties or clients often lick the blades or nails, to seal the function or purpose of the nkisi through their saliva.
 If an oath is broken by one of the parties or evil befalls one of them, the nkisi nkondi will become activated to carry out its mission of destruction or divine protection.

 Europeans may have encountered these objects during expeditions to the Congo as early as the 15th century.
 However, several of these “fetish” objects, as they were often termed, were confiscated by missionaries in the late 19th century and were destroyed as evidence of sorcery or heathenism.
-Nevertheless, several were collected as objects of fascination and even as an object of study of BaKongo culture.
-BaKongo traditions such as those of the nkisi nkondi have survived over the centuries and migrated to the Americas and the Caribbean via Afro-Atlantic religious practices such as vodun, Palo Monte, and macumba.
-In Hollywood these figures have morphed into objects of superstition such as New Orleans voodoo dolls covered with stick pins.
+Nevertheless, several were collected as objects of fascination and even as an object of study of Kongo culture.
+Kongo traditions such as those of the nkisi nkondi have survived over the centuries and migrated to the Americas and the Caribbean via Afro-Atlantic religious practices such as vodun, Palo Monte, and macumba.
+In Hollywood, these figures have morphed into objects of superstition, such as New Orleans voodoo dolls covered with stick pins.
 Nonetheless, minkisi have left an indelible imprint as visually provocative figures of spiritual importance and protection.

-David C. Driskell, Michael D. Harris, Wyatt Macgaffey, and Sylvia H. Williams, Astonishment and power, Washington: Published for the National Museum of African Art by the Smithsonian Institution Press, 1993.
+David C. Driskell, Michael D. Harris, Wyatt Macgaffey, and Sylvia H. Williams, Astonishment and power (Washington: Published for the National Museum of African Art by the Smithsonian Institution Press, 1993).

-Robert Farris Thompson, Flash of the spirit: African and Afro-American art and philosophy.
-New York: Random House, 1983.
+Robert Farris Thompson, Flash of the spirit: African and Afro-American art and philosophy (New York: Random House, 1983).